 Conjugations that can be a bit of a nightmare for English speakers who’ve never studied another language before.

-Then it’s time to start improving your Spanish.
+After you have mastered the basics, it’s time to start improving your Spanish.
 This is where a private Spanish courses or a Spanish teacher can be really useful.
 When you learn Spanish with a private tutor, they can adapt their classes to you and your level.
 You can also learn how to speak Spanish in a comfortable environment such as your own home.

 Don’t forget you can complement language courses with multimedia resources such as films, podcasts, and dedicated smartphone and tablet apps.
 These are great for studying basic Spanish phrases and expressions as well as just kill some time while the commercials are on.